Urdu is the 11th most widely spoken language in the world and starting right now you can learn it with...

-As an English speaker and – maybe – an avid language learner, you probably had the curiosity of finding out what is the hardest language to learn many times before going to the world wide web for help.
+As an English speaker and – maybe – an avid language learner, you probably had the curiosity of finding out what are the most difficult languages to learn before going to the world wide web for help.
 You also probably had your guesses.
 Is it Arabic?
 Chinese?
 Japanese?
 Well, it’s high time you found out!
 Let’s just dive in and discover which one is the hardest to learn for a native English speaker such as yourself!

-And the award for the most difficult languages to learn by the native English speakers goes to… Arabic, Chinese, Japanese and Korean!
+And the award for the most difficult language to learn by the native English speakers goes to… Arabic, Chinese, Japanese and Korean!
 So yeah, not just one, but four languages!
 As the FSI confirms, the native English speaker would need about 2200 hours or 88 weeks of study to achieve fluency in one of these languages.
 Read on for more information about the hardest languages to learn for English speakers.

 Arabic is a Semitic language, the lingua franca of the Arab world and a part of the same language family as Hebrew and Aramaic.
 It is written with the Arabic alphabet (which is written from right to left) and it is one of the six official languages of the UN together with English, Russian, Spanish, Chinese, and French.

-Just as hard to learn for an English native is Japanese, an isolated language that uses three separate writing systems: katakana, hiragana, and kanji (although if you are an anime fan, you might already know some words and phrases in Japanese).
+Just as hard to learn for an English native is Japanese, an isolated language that uses three separate writing systems: katakana, hiragana, and kanji (although if you are an anime fan, you might already know some words and phrases in Japanese, at least “hello”).

 You’ve been curious about this one.
-No, German is not that hard to learn for an English speaker, but Polish together with Icelandic, Finnish, Greek, Croatian, Turkish and Hungarian are.
+No, German is not that hard to learn for an English speaker, but Polish together with Icelandic, Finnish, Greek, Croatian, Turkish, and Hungarian is.
 All these languages would require some 1100 hours (44 weeks) of practice for a professional working proficiency level.

 Afrikaans – the easiest language to learn for English speakers?

 Yes.
-Together with Danish, Dutch, Norwegian and Swedish!
+Together with Danish, Dutch, Norwegian, and Swedish!
 These 5 languages are the easiest languages to learn for native English speakers.
 The FSI claims you would need about 575 hours or 23 weeks to reach a fluent level in one of these languages.
 So if you want to move to Northern Europe, you are in great luck!
 Find out what are the 7 reasons to learn Afrikaans!